Reserve with Google - More guests without commission fees

 Disappointed guests are bad for your business.
 Google does not want to cause friction between you and your guests.
 To let your guests easily reserve a table in Google, your restaurant needs to work with one of Google’s trusted scheduling partners.
 This extra step is necessary to make sure that not a single of your table bookings gets lost.
 Your restaurant’s website is as unique as your restaurant itself, which forms a technical challenge for the Google platform.

 The scheduling partners make sure everything is technically aligned and bookings are not misplaced.
 Trusted scheduling partners, like Formitable, have direct access to the Google Maps booking API and make sure that your reservations are handled smoothly from a technical point of view.
 In other words, Formitable acts as the linking pin between you and Google, ensuring that your potential guests have a smooth and seamless experience – online and offline.

 Reservations from Google can be fully integrated with the scheduling system that you are already using.
 Since the whole process is fully automated all bookings are handled smoothly, from bookings being made to being changed, to being canceled.
 You can easily see the bookings in your existing scheduling system and only the time slots that are truly still available show up in real-time on Google.Bookings from Google can be seamlessly merged with your existing scheduling system without creating any scheduling conflicts.

-The ability to book restaurant tables directly in Google will be available for Formitable clients in the summer of 2019.
-If you are not a client of Formitable yet, contact us or sign-up to the newsletter below to make sure your restaurant does not miss the launch.
+The ability to book restaurant tables directly in Google is available free of charge for all Formitable clients.
+If you are not a client of Formitable yet, contact us and we make sure your restaurant is bookable through Google as well.

 If you are already a client of Formitable you do not have to do anything.
-We will set-up everything for you before the official launch.
-You will automatically be one of the restaurants in the Benelux to use the service for free and get more guests into your restaurant without any additional marketing effort.
+We have set-up everything for you already.
+You are automatically one of the restaurants in the Benelux to use the service for free and get more guests into your restaurant without any additional marketing effort.